Distance-Modding/Custom-Cars/CONTRIBUTING.md

 2. Select the Get Started button for the Submit Car template
 3. Fill out the form as directed.
 Those who are able to edit the repo will then be able to add a car themselves

-Don't want to edit the repo directly OR fill out an Issue form?
+Don't want to edit the repo directly OR fill out an Issue form? <br>
 Here is another alternative method to add your own car to the repo:
 1. Download and install [git](https://git-scm.com/) if you don't already have it.
 2. Log in to Github and Fork the repo by clicking the Fork button in the top right corner.